Cryptonomic/Conseil/scripts/README.md

 >
 >
 > Since we are using **1:N** as a relation , the language will assume
-> that the request has to be made to node for each Array member in
+> that the request has to be made to node for each array member in
 > Conseil's reponse.
 >
 > `N.field` would produce